 Next Steps You Can Take To Wake Up Before Your Kids

-Have I convinced you yet of the value to wake up before your kids?
+Have I convinced you yet of the value in waking up before your kids?
 If so, get started now with deciding on how you will spend that time.
 Make a promise to yourself that you will commit to getting up early for one week to do that thing you enjoy.
 Even if you wake up 15 minutes before your kids, that’s a start.

 What is/will be your motivation to wake up before your kids?
 If you do wake up before your kids, how do you make the choice to ignore the snooze button?
 What benefits have you received from waking up early?
 Let me know it all in the comments below!